-BRT, the Monorail and the Metro Lite are systems that will not be able to satisfy the demand, since less than 50% of the demand only can be met by these systems.
+Monorail and the Metro Lite are systems that will not be able to satisfy the demand since less than 35% of the demand is met by these systems.
+While BRT can cater to less than 20% of the demand (PHPDT) estimated for the corridor.